 There are so many stories behind Kedarnath Temple History and it has been a pilgrimage center since ancient times.
-Although, it is not confirmed who built the original Kedarnath Mandir and when.
+Here we have shared the legends, stories, and history of the Kedarnath temple.

 One of the earliest references to Kedarnath is found in Skanda Purana (7th and 8th century).
-According to Skanda Purana, Kedara is the place where Shiva releases the Holy Ganga from his matted hair (called in Hindi as “Jata”).
+According to Skanda Purana, Kedara is the place where Shiva releases the Holy Ganga from his matted hair (called in Hindi “Jata”).

 According to mythology, Pandavas built the Kedarnath temple after Mahabharata.
 It is said that Pandavas wanted to go to Lord Shiva for forgiveness after killing their Kaurav brothers to atone for their sins.
 But Lord Shiva did not want to meet them.
 That’s why Lord Shiva hid in Guptkashi.